Akron, Ohio: Education

+Akron also has many private, parochial and charter schools.
 As part of his charitable foundation's initiatives in the city, LeBron James founded the I Promise School, which serves underprivileged kids.
+Akron was served by the Akron Digital Academy from 2002 to 2018, when it shut down.

 The city is home to the University of Akron.
 Originally Buchtel College, the school is home of the Goodyear Polymer Center and the National Polymer Innovation Center.

-All Akron Public Schools are currently going through a 15-year, $800 million rebuilding process.
-In recent times the city's schools have been moved from "Academic Watch" to "Continuous Improvement" by the Ohio Department of Education.
-Akron also has many private, parochial and charter schools.
+Part of the University System of Ohio, the university enrolls approximately 15,000 students.

 Media

 Print

-Akron is served in print by the daily Akron Beacon Journal, formerly the flagship newspaper of the Knight Newspapers chain; the weekly "The Akron Reporter"; and the weekly West Side Leader newspapers and the monthly magazine Akron Life.
+Akron was served in print by the daily Akron Beacon Journal, formerly the flagship newspaper of the Knight Newspapers chain; the weekly "The Akron Reporter"; and the weekly West Side Leader newspapers and the monthly magazine Akron Life.
 The Buchtelite newspaper is published by the University of Akron.

 TV

-Akron is part of the Cleveland-Akron-Canton TV market, the 18th largest market in the U.S. Within the market, WEAO (PBS), WVPX (ION), and WBNX-TV (independent) are licensed to Akron.
+Akron is part of the Cleveland-Akron-Canton TV market, the 18th largest market in the U.S. Within the market, WEAO (PBS), WVPX (ION), and WBNX-TV (The CW) are licensed to Akron.
 WEAO serves Akron specifically, while WBNX and WVPX identify as "Akron/Cleveland", serving the entire market.
 Akron has no native news broadcast, having lost its only news station when the former WAKC became WVPX in 1996.
 WVPX and Cleveland's WKYC later provided a joint news program, which was cancelled in 2005.